-If you’ve gotten a mortgage for your home, you already know how these work.
-Business real estate loans are considered long-term financing, because property can take a long time to pay off.
+If you’ve got a mortgage for your home, you already know how these work.
+Business real estate loans are considered long-term financing because property can take a long time to pay off.
 Expect to get lower rates for property, but prepare to have plenty of cash on hand for a down payment.
-Banks like to see a willingness to invest up front in the form of 10-20% down payment; like buying a home, the more you can provide, the better rates you are likely to receive.
+Banks like to see a willingness to invest upfront in the form of 10-20% down payment; like buying a home, the more you can provide, the better rates you are likely to receive.

 If you find yourself unable to get the more traditional long-term real estate loans that many banks offer, going through the SBA’s 504 Loan program may be a better option.
 They are often willing to work with businesses that haven’t been able to get funding elsewhere but demonstrate a strong annual revenue and have a very good or excellent credit score.

-What is easiest bank to get a small business loan?
+What is the easiest bank to get a small business loan?

 There’s no easy answer to this question, as it will depend entirely on what you are looking for and your qualifications.
 Online lenders are usually more open to those with lower credit scores, although you’ll pay more for your loan.
 If a bank advertises its loans with a guarantee that they will get back to you with an approval within 2-3 days (or even less), that could be a sign that they use less stringent methods to determine approval.
 You could find yourself with a loan faster and easier than traditional banks that ask for pages and pages of physical documentation.